Astrology

 The Western astrology tradition divides the horoscope into 12 astrological houses based on a person’s birth time and location.
 Each house denotes different aspects of life experience, while the signs and planets represent spiritual and physical energies that influence our background.
 Therefore, understanding the 12 astrological houses in natal astrology can provide valuable insights into a person’s life and personality.

-In natal astrology, the 12 astrological houses are a vital part of the birth chart, representing various life areas.
+In natal astrology, the 12 astrological houses are a vital component of the birth chart, representing various aspects of life.
 Each house system has a ruling planet associated with a zodiac sign, which can depend on the Earth’s rotational movement.
 One must know the exact time, date, and birth location to calculate the houses.

 The 12 astrological houses are divided into three modalities: